 Begining of December : the external selection committee sends their marks and choice of PhD candidate per R&D scientific project.
 All marks are assembled in a unique file Final Ranking Table

-First week of February: The four candidates best ranked by the external selection committee will be interviewed by the internal selection committee and Institut Pasteur Human Resources during the PPU Selection Week using the following file Final Evaluation Table
+First week of February next year: The four candidates best ranked by the external selection committee will be interviewed by the internal selection committee and Institut Pasteur Human Resources during the PPU Interview Week using the following file Final Evaluation Table

 Out of the 4 projects/candidates, 1 to 2 will be funded based on the strategic final evaluation table and decision by the IP Scientific Director.
 The selected candidates are taken in charge by the PPU administrative annual process to join IP to start their thesis in October of the same year.